Arnavarora21/Autism-ml/README.md

 ## 7. Project Impact

-This project distinctly demonstrates the **practical and impactful application of machine learning in addressing a significant real-world problem within healthcare**, particularly in predicting a neurological disorder where conventional diagnostic methods are currently limited [4].
+This project distinctly demonstrates the **practical and impactful application of machine learning in addressing a significant real-world problem within healthcare**, particularly in predicting a neurological disorder where conventional diagnostic methods are currently limited.
 The successful implementation of this predictive model underscores how data-driven approaches can offer invaluable insights and potentially facilitate earlier identification of autism, paving the way for timely intervention and support.